 Suddenly a man was tapping me on the shoulder and pointing to where my day bag had been.
 I realised instantly what was happening, and panic struck.
 I hadn’t seen the snatch, so I asked where the perpetrators had gone.
 He pointed down the road.

 We realised afterwards that this man was also in on the scam.
 While I chased down the road trying to see someone with our bags, someone else was trying to get Lisa to go in the opposite direction.
 They were trying to get our big rucksacks too.
 Thank the stars that Lisa was savvy enough in the moment to refuse and stay with the bags.

 After a couple of minutes I realised it was hopeless and went back over to the bus station.
 Lisa was in tears.
 I was completely numb, frozen.

 A couple of guys who had seen the situation unfold called some police over, who were stationed nearby in the park.
-The police asked what had happened and we did our best to explain with our limited Spanish and my translation app (my phone was in my pocket and so luckily didn’t get taken – it’s a survivor, that phone).
+The police asked what had happened and we did our best to explain with our limited Spanish and my translation app (my phone was in my pocket and so luckily didn’t get taken).

 One of the policemen in particular was very good with us.
 He showed compassion and tried to calm us, telling us that everything would be ok.
 Another of the policemen told me that “you have to be careful in Buenos Aires”.
 Not so helpful.
 Anyhow, after 15 minutes or so a car arrived to take us to the station.